 There are a few ways to define this.
 Generally, it is regarded as the dollar amount that is selected to be set aside in your account(s) during the year on a pre-tax basis.
 Each reimbursement account you open requires you to “set” a new election.

-When you set an election with a Flexible Spending Account, the amount is locked in for the year.
+When you set an election with a Flexible Spending Account, the amount is locked in for the year, except if you have a qualifying life event.
 You can also set up an election for your account(s) under a Commuter Benefit Plan.
 Commuter Benefit elections can generally be changed each month, if needed.
 Finally, an election for a Health Savings Account (HSA) usually offers some flexibility and can be changed throughout the year.
 How often an HSA election can be changed will depend on your employer’s rules.

 Fun fact: There is no such thing as an Health Reimbursement Account election.
 We explore this a little more in the HRA definition.